 With a mission to improve the health of children through better eating and food education is Nicole Pisani, who has co-founded Chefs In Schools.
 During the pandemic, Nicole and her team have welcomed dozens of chefs and kitchen staff who have stepped forward to cook for school children.

-A charity whose patrons include Prue Leith, Rosie Boycott and Yotam Ottolenghi, the team turned their attention to provide vulnerable children and those of key workers with ongoing access to ‘hot, nutritious meals every school day’ while schools were officially closed.
+A charity whose patrons include Prue Leith, Rosie Boycott, and Yotam Ottolenghi, the team turned their attention to providing vulnerable children and those of key workers with ongoing access to ‘hot, nutritious meals every school day’ while schools were officially closed.